Lufax Holding Ltd. (LU) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 9, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lufax Holding Ltd. ("Lufax" or the "Company") (NYSE: LU).
+LOS ANGELES, April 10, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Lufax Holding Ltd. ("Lufax" or the "Company") (NYSE: LU) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LUFAX HOLDING LTD. (LU), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LUFAX HOLDING LTD. (LU), CLICK HERE BEFORE MAY 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?